-An Individual Performance Management programme for all managers/supervisors up to the third level of reporting will also be implemented.
+An Individual Performance Management program for all managers/supervisors up to the third level of reporting will be implemented.
 The Municipality has developed a Work Place Skills Plan (WSP) of which the main objective is to ensure that there is staff development through training interventions for all levels of staff.
+A constructive organization renewal process is underway to ensure a well structured municipality.

-★ Key Performance Area 7: Financial Sustainability
+Key Performance Area 7: Financial Sustainability